The #1 Most Important Metric For Your Google Ads Campaign

-That means approximately one out of two companies don’t have proper tracking mechanisms in place, and as a result, their Google AdWords investments either don’t deliver adequate results or fail completely.
+That means approximately one out of two companies don’t have proper tracking mechanisms in place, and as a result, their Google Ads investments either don’t deliver adequate results or fail completely.
 Fortunately, this is something that can be fixed.

 Profit Per Sale (PPS) – Your Key Performance Indicator

-The first step you should take to improve your AdWords campaign performance is to identify your targets and track how well your performance measures up to your targets.
+The first step you should take to improve your Google Ads campaign performance is to identify your targets and track how well your performance measures up to your targets.
 Without understanding how much you can afford to spend to meet your specific targets, how can you know what to cut and what to keep?

 The key performance indicator for your business should be Profit Per Sale (PPS).
 If you’re not already tracking Profit Per Sale or you’re intimidated by math, hang in there with me because this is going to be a game changer for you.